Recipes

 I know that traditional blueberry pies are most often baked in the crust.
 However, I like this way as it is fast and the crust is crispier.

 The recipe for Trina’s Favorite Pie Crust Is on page 159 of my Cookbook, Gluten-Free, You Can Do It.
-Some people have told me it is the best gluten-free pie crust recipe ever.
-I even made a lemon pie for a friend recently who did not need to eat gluten-free, and she couldn’t stop raving.
+Or, if you can have it, make a regular pie crust.
+Some people have told me my recipe is the best gluten-free pie crust recipe ever.
+I even recently made a lemon pie for a friend who did not need to eat gluten-free, and she couldn’t stop raving.

 Here is a close-up look at the pre-baked piecrust